 How to Avoid 5 Common Board Member Mistakes

-Being on the board of your condo or homeowners association (HOA) isn’t an easy job.
+Being on the board of your community association isn’t an easy job.
 No matter what your level of experience, mistakes can happen.
-Although some of these can probably be corrected easily, why not avoid them altogether by learning from other board members’ experiences?
-Check out these recommendations for handling 5 common board member mistakes.
+Although some of these common board member mistakes can probably be corrected with ease, why not avoid them altogether by learning from other board members’ experiences?
+Check out these recommendations for handling five common mistakes.

 Most of the time, residents volunteer to serve as board members so they can improve the association’s financial health and residents’ enjoyment of the building or community.
 However, emotions or a personal beef can sometimes get in the way.
 That can create rifts within the board or with members of the community at large.
 This is never good for the association.